 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
 All staff, but especially the Designated Safeguarding Lead (and Deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms (contextual safeguarding) take a variety of different forms and children can be vulnerable to multiple harms.
 Staff should be aware that experience and indicators of girls who are criminally exploited can be very different to boys but for both boys and girls being criminally exploited they maybe at higher risk of sexual exploitation.
 Staff should also be aware of the indicators that signal a child is at risk from or involved in serious violent crime, for example being missing from education, changing friendships, a decline in school performance, self-harming and unexplained gifts and possessions.
-Staff should be able to recognise the risk factors that increase the likelihood of involvement in serious violence, such as being male, being absent or excluded school, having experienced permanently from maltreatment and having been involved in offending such as theft or robbery.
+Staff should be able to recognise the risk factors that increase the likelihood of involvement in serious violence, such as being male, unexplainable and/or persistent absences from education or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.

-The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Integrated Referral Team, if necessary.
+The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Integrated Referral and Assessment Team, if necessary.
 These records may be either handwritten or electronic but will be stored via a secure system.
 The Headteacher will be kept informed at all times.